TristanSalles/EarthSurface/docs/landform.rst

 Relationship between river slope and drainage area
 ****************************************************************

-As emphasised above, bedrock rivers play a important role in setting the boundary conditions for the relief production and its evolution.
-Of particular importance is the analysis of river profiles to detect those zones where rock uplift is high because rivers respond to tectonic forcing by steepening their gradient and enhancing their incision into bedrock.
+As we have seen in the first section, river profiles carry information on tectonic and/or climatic perturbations in the form of knickpoints migrating in upstream direction.
+Of particular importance is the analysis of river profiles to detect those zones of  gradient changes.

+A means to quantify deviations from the graded profile consists in plotting the **channel steepness index (:math:`k_{sn}`-values)** along streams allowing detection and visualisation of perturbation zones in specific networks.

 .. figure:: images/ksn.png
    :width: 90 %